 - Research projects specific to rural education

-- Professional Development and Conference focusing on rural education
+- Professional Development and Conferences focusing on rural and remote education

 - The establishment of the Rural Educators Network focusing on teacher recruitment and retention initiatives, and the subsequent Rural School Centre of Teaching Excellence and Rural Teaching Academy